jameshfisher/jameshfisher.com/_posts/2018-01-12-how-does-command-line-tab-completion-work.md

 ---
-title: "How does command-line tab completion work?"
+title: How does command-line tab completion work?
 draft: true
+tags: []
 ---

 I've written a `diary` CLI program which